AlgoStudyGroup/Leetcode/May-LeetCoding-Challenge/02-Jewels-And-Stones/README.md

 - Time complexity: O(J * S)
 - Space complexity: O(1)

-where J is the number of jewels and S is the number of strones.
+where J is the number of jewels and S is the number of stones.

 ## Hash Table